Written by Michael Oshust

 TEMPLE OF THE DOG

-Following the collapse of Mother Love Bone after the death of frontman Andrew Wood, Seattle’s leading lights got together to pay tribute to their former colleague.
+Following the collapse of Mother Love Bone after the death of frontman Andrew Wood, Seattle’s leading bands got together to pay tribute to their former colleague.
 Involved were Chris Cornell and Matt Cameron of Soundgarden and Stone Gossard, Jeff Ament and Mike McCready of Pearl Jam.
 Eddie Vedder provided some lead and backing vocals.

 THEM CROOKED VULTURES

-formed in Los Angeles in 2009 by John Paul Jones (formerly of Led Zeppelin) on bass and keyboards, Josh Homme (of Queens of the Stone Age, and Eagles of Death Metal) on guitar and vocals and Dave Grohl (of Foo Fighters and formerly of Nirvana) on drums and backing vocals.
+Them Crooked Vultures formed in Los Angeles in 2009 by John Paul Jones (formerly of Led Zeppelin) on bass and keyboards, Josh Homme (of Queens of the Stone Age, and Eagles of Death Metal) on guitar and vocals and Dave Grohl (of Foo Fighters and formerly of Nirvana) on drums and backing vocals.
 The band began recording in February 2009, released their self-titled debut album in November 2009.
 The group won a Grammy Award for Best Hard Rock Performance for the single "New Fang."

 THE TRAVELING WILBURYS

 George Harrison and ELO frontman Jeff Lynne had such a good time making Harrison’s Cloud Nine album in 1987 that they decided to make their own group titled The Traveling Wilburys.

 They called their mates, including Bob Dylan, Tom Petty and the legendary Roy Orbison.
 The project's work received much anticipation given the diverse nature of the singer-songwriters.
 The band members adopted tongue-in-cheek pseudonyms as half-brothers from a fictional Wilbury family of travelling musicians.